 Family Law Blog Competition

-This post features the winning entries from a recent blog competition which was organised by Rachel Cook, a solicitor in our Family Team.
-Rachel teaches the family elective on the Legal Practice Course at Plymouth University and she invited each of her students to write family law blogs for the competition.
+This post features the winning entries from a recent blog competition for students on the Legal Practice Course at Plymouth University which was organised by our Family Team.
 Our Marketing Director, Louise Edwards, and I judged the entries and below are the two winning posts.
 Thank you to all of those who entered the competition – we thoroughly enjoyed reading your entries – and many congratulations to the winners!

 Guest post by Kiya Hallam